ipfs-inactive/blog/drafts/http-api-spec/index.md

             }
             ```

 Here, we see a description of the command name and the request type (in this case, GET).
 For the request, we have both a Body section (parsed by Apiary, and used in their live mock runner) and a section in the description with the curl request, which is used to display the command in more clearly on the Apiary site.
-Then, we have the response; with all of the headers returned from running the `curl` request, as well as an example of the JSON returned and a specification for how the respons should looks.
+Then, we have the response; with all of the headers returned from running the `curl` request, as well as an example of the JSON returned and a specification for how the response should looks.

 The API blueprint language allows us to define our own data structures, of which three in particular are used often by IPFS: multihashes, swarm addresses, and multiaddresses.